irab/devops-lab/Readme.md

 No real failure logic with Cloudbuild, it either fails completely or all steps are successfull.
 The current couldbuild.yaml can get into a state where the Cloud Run deployment is successful but the GKE fails.

+The application can also be deployed from a commit that hasn't got a tag, so the version field is missing.

+External third party dependencies expose the pipeline and application to supply chain attacks.
+Mitigation of this would be to review and build these components from source and deploy them only from a known and audited repository.

 ## Local development

 ### Building